caiaffa/gen_server-elixir-example/readme.md

-# elixit GenServer shopping cart example
+# elixir GenServer shopping cart example

 it can:
 - start a process holding a shopping list state